uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

     To load the `uswds` package, you must provide a path to its `index.scss` entry point.
 If you installed USWDS 3 with npm, the complete path to this file is: `./node_modules/@uswds/uswds/packages/uswds/_index.scss`.

 3. **Build new work on top of that foundation**: Finally, add any custom project styles built from Design System code.
-In this example, all project-specific Sass has been added to a file called `uswds-theme-custom-styles.scss`.

     After you've loaded the USWDS source code, you can build new styles with USWDS design tokens, functions, and mixins.
 For the purposes of this guide, we won’t get into custom code, but the important thing to understand is that any custom code should follow the settings configuration and USWDS source code in your Sass entry point.